Top 5 Bigfoot Theories: What Is Bigfoot Really?

 Some people believe Bigfoot may be an alien species, dropped off here by visitors from another world for reasons known only to them.
 As odd as this sounds, there does seem to be a correlation between increases in Bigfoot sighting and increases in UFO activity.
 But what point could there be to this strange relationship between aliens and Bigfoot?

 Maybe these Sasquatch creatures are a type of experiment.
-Aliens would leave them on our planet for a while, and then collect them again after a period of time.
+Aliens would leave them on our planet for a while and then collect them again after a period of time.
 Since they are apparently so similar to us, the alien visitors may be able to see all kinds of results that exposure to our Earthly environment has had on them.
 Maybe this is a kinder, gentler way for aliens to get information about the human race, rather than all that inconvenient abducting and probing.

 The Bigfoot alien theory is certainly is among the most bizarre of the Bigfoot theories.
-We could speculate forever, but alien involvement definitely could explain why no specimen has ever been captured, why no carcasses have been found, and why Bigfoot seems to be here one instant and gone the next.
+We could speculate forever, but I suppose alien involvement could explain why no specimen has ever been captured, why no carcasses have been found, and why Bigfoot seems to be here one instant and gone the next.

 Theory #5: Bigfoot is a Myth